piko-framework/user-module/README.md

 \piko\user\Module::createUser();
 ```

-4 - Execute install.php on the command line : `php install.php` and follow instructions to create the admin user
+4 - Execute install.php on the command line : `php install.php` and follow instructions to create the admin user.

 ## Routes